dangaiden/cicd-go/README.md

 ```

 It will configure an application with a service and ingress.

-That ingress will cre
+Now, if you want, you can use a public domain and point it to the external IP from the LB.
+In my case I added a A Record (holded.itgaiden.com) in my hosted zone pointing to the external IP (x.x.x.x)

+After a minute or so, if everything is correct, your app will be secured with a certificate from Let's Encrypt!

 # Infrastructure Diagram